ultmaster/runexe/readme.md

 # runexe

-Modified from the runexe from Saratov SU.
+Modified from the `runexe` written by the famous Mirzayanov from Saratov State U.

+The motivation is to write a cross-platform runner for Hypercube, but as far as I'm concerned, there isn't a package for that, until I noticed runexe.
-They have provided an exe in the polygon package.
-So this repository will be modified for *NIX only.
+They have provided an exe in the polygon package; also a legendary version (old and unmaintained) of runexe is on the Github.
+So I want to modify this, so that the API will eventually match the Windows version, at least for those features I'm going to use.

-Here is my version.
-(I purpose this will be everything that I will use in hypercube.)
+Here is what I have done:

+* Interaction
+* Wrap the old `invocationResult` in `invocationResults`.
+* `SUCCESS` to `SUCCEEDED`.
+* A total refactorization of prettification of the project code.
+* Use `rlimit` to limit the resource.
+* Add `G` as a possible unit for memory.
+* Remove other features that I'm not gonna use and also are confusing me, such as, login switch, environment setup, idleness check (on by default) and etc.

+No security features (restrictions on system calls) are added, as it was not intended to build a sandbox for some online judge.
+However, this could be a good start, if you are also seeking some solution in untrusted-code-running-with-restrictions.

+## Command line help

 ```
+RunExe for *NIX, Version 1.0

 This program runs other program(s) for given period of time with specified
 restrictions.